-A recurring revenue model refers to sales of a product or service that are expected to continue into the future.
-This means cash and profit projections are potentially more predictable because sales might be counted on to occur at set, regular intervals.
+Recurring revenue refers to the sales of a product, or service, in a business that are expected to continue into the future.
+This means cash and profit projections are potentially more predictable because sales might be counted on to take place on regular occasions.

 One of the key reasons why the recurring revenue model is attractive is because it allows you as the owner, as well as investors, and potential purchasers to see how your business will generate sales moving forward.
 This can help add some weight to financial forecasts with a clear potential window to future growth prospects.